Massipssa/Docs/cloud/azure/storage/storage-account.md

-# Storage
+# Azure Storage Account

-- **Azure Storage Account**
 - It's a big service designed for storage in Azure
 - Highly scalable (up to petabytes of data)
 - Highly durable
 - It contains the following services

 - **Azure Blob Storage**
   - Used to store any kind type of data (unstructured data)